gdiet/backup/README.md

 #### 2.5 (2020.10.23)

-* a11229b: New `stats` utility.
+* New `stats` utility. (git a11229b)
-* 1bbdcc7: In read-only mode, log no error when trying to update last modified time of a file.
+* In read-only mode, log no error when trying to update last modified time of a file. (git 1bbdcc7)
-* 013fc7d: Support running the dedup file system with data files missing (for the "Shallow Copy" feature).
+* Support running the dedup file system with data files missing (for the "Shallow Copy" feature). (git 013fc7d)
-* 1632819: On Windows, the utilities support space characters in the app path.
+* On Windows, the utilities support space characters in the app path. (git 1632819)
-* debea1a: The `reclaim-space-2` utility reclaims space more completely.

 #### 2.4 (2020.10.18)